Kaunas City Museum exhibit search in the Lithuanian Integrated Museum Information System.

 The collection was started in 1970 and was aimed at preserving the heritage of Lithuanian professional music.
 A large number of exhibits provide valuable information about other cultural areas.
 The exhibits are divided into separate groups, such as writing, sheet music and vinyl, photographs, art and memorial objects.

-The Folk Music department is the only museum in Lithuania dedicated to Lithuanian folk music.
+The Folk Music Branch is the only museum in Lithuania dedicated to Lithuanian folk music.
 The first collection was started in 1969.
-Currently the department contains more than 10000 exhibits.
+Currently the branch contains more than 10000 exhibits.
 They include traditional and modified Lithuanian folk instruments used in Lithuania as well as documents related to Lithuanian folk musicians, craftsmen of folk instruments, improvers, performers, composers and contemporary folk singers/musicians.

 Archeological finds collection was started at the Kaunas City Museum in 2012.
 During this time the museum archives were supplemented with 4000 archeological finds discovered during the exploration of Kaunas Old Town and the surrounding areas.
 The findings are from various objects, like Kaunas Castle, Town Hall, plots located on T. Daugirdo, Nemuno and Šv.
 Gertrūdos streets as well as Virbaliūnai ancient settlement.
 Kaunas Old Town and the surrounding areas were explored by archeologists Dr. M. Bertašius, A. Žalnierius, D. Balčiūnas, A. Vaškelis, O. Fediajevas.

 The oldest finds stored in the museum’s archives range from the 5th-4th millennium BC to the 10th century.
 This is the material discovered in the Virbaliūnai ancient settlement (led by A. Žalnierius).
 It consists of various items made of flint and fragments of lined and rugged ceramic ware.